 What to do in Santa Marta Colombia?
-You can spend a nice day in Santa Marta, but you mainly use the city as a base for a trip to the Tayrona National Park, the mountain village of Minca, the surrounding beaches and the La Ciudad Perdida tour/trek.
-In this article I’m sharing my personal tips with the best things to do in the center of Santa Marta Colombia and the most beautiful places in the surroundings for day trips or multi-day joruneys.
+You can spend a nice day in Santa Marta, but you mainly use the city as a base for a trip to the Tayrona National Park, the mountain village of Minca, the surrounding beaches and the Lost City trek.
+In this article I’m sharing my personal tips for the best things to do in the center of Santa Marta Colombia and the most beautiful places in the surroundings for day trips or multi-day joruneys.

 - Things to do in Santa Marta city Colombia

 - What to do in Santa Marta Colombia | day trips and tours in the surroundings

 - More about Colombia